This article explains the process for creating a new event.

 Part III - The Where

-Mazévo displays a list of rooms that:
+Mazévo displays a list of rooms that meet all of these criteria:

 More Filtering Options

-From this list of available rooms, you have two additional filters to help you quickly find the best room for the event.
+When viewing this list of available rooms, you have two additional filters to help you quickly find the best room for the event.

 Best Available Room